Proposed change of Millais Secondary from a single sex girls' school to a co-educational school consultation

 Summary of proposals

-Following consideration of the options regarding future admissions to the school, West Sussex County Council wish to consult on the proposal to change the status of the school from a single sex girls’ school to a co-educational boys’ and girls’ school.
-The consultation proposes that Millais school receives the first co-educational cohort, which will be for Year 7 admissions only, from September 2026 subject to approval from the Cabinet Member for Children and Young People, Learning and Skills.
-Should this be agreed, then all subsequent Year 7 admissions would similarly be for boys and girls.
-We would like to hear your comments on this proposed approach.
+Following consideration of the options regarding future admissions to the school, West Sussex County Council are consulting again on proposals to change the status of the school from a single sex girls’ school to a co-educational boys’ and girls’ school.
+The consultation proposes that Millais school receives the first co-educational cohort, which will be for Year 7 admissions only, from September 2026.
+All subsequent Year 7 admissions would similarly be for boys and girls.

-The opportunity for change and a re-organisation of the school arises because the school has not filled all its places for the last three years which impacts on budgets and resources yet there is a shortage of places for boys in the area.
-The change would provide the opportunity to build on the current good practice of the school and help to drive up educational standards across the town by offering boys as well as girls access to the high-quality education offer.
+The opportunity for change and a re-organisation of the school arises because the school has not filled all its places for the last four years impacting on budgets and resources and at the same time there is a shortage of places for boys in the area.
+The change provides the opportunity to build on the current good practice of the school and help to drive up educational standards across the town by offering boys as well as girls access to the high-quality education offer.

 West Sussex County Council recognises the pressure for additional secondary places in Horsham locality and a desire to ensure secondary places for all pupils locally.
 Under s14 of the Education Act 1996 the County Council has a statutory duty to ensure there are sufficient places to provide education for all children and young people.
 The school needs to be ready to meet the local needs of an expanding school population.
 By offering places to boys it will reduce the need for some boys in the Horsham area to be sent to schools in other District and Boroughs away from their friendship groups and involving long daily journeys.
 The pressure for places is likely to increase in the future.